CODECRUNCHWORLDWIDE/C12-CRUNCH-3D/README.md

 # C12-CRUNCH-3D

-Welcome to **C12 Crunch Portfolio**!
-This interactive course is designed to equip students with hands-on experience in **Human-Computer Interaction (HCI) design, Figma, GitHub, Java fundamentals, Object-Oriented Programming (OOP), React, and Agile methodology**.
-Throughout this 10-week course, students will engage in mini-lectures and hackathon-style projects to solidify their technical skills.
+Welcome to the repository for **C12 Crunch 3D: CAD & Modeling**!
+This interactive course is designed to equip students with hands-on experience in **3D modeling and assemblies** through the program **OnShape**.
+Throughout this 6-week course, students will engage in mini-lectures and hackathon-style projects to solidify their technical skills.

 ## 🔗 Quick Access
 - Repository Link: [C12 Crunch Portfolio](https://github.com/CODE-CRUNCH-CLUB/C12-CRUNCH-3D)